DanistyWuKids/iOS_PTV_Improved/README.md

 $ sudo systemctl restart apache2
 ```

-You can now either use your machine's webserver to view the default home page at `http://localhost`, or start
-up the built-in webserver with:
+You can now either use your Apache Web Engine by browsing `http://localhost`, or start up the built-in webserver with:

 ```bash
 bin/cake server -p 8765